 So let me just say this: You will survive, fellow parent.
 You’ll live to travel another day.
 If you can limit your kids’ sugar intake, plan age-appropriate activities, and remember not to push them too hard, you might even enjoy it.

-Read more “Avoid these mistakes when you fly with your family”
+Read more “Don’t make these rookie mistakes when you travel with kids”

 What are your favorite summer vacation memories?
 Riding horses in Wyoming?
 Browsing the farmers market in Montreal?
 Running through the ocean surf in Sarasota?